How to Make Bath Bombs the Easy Way

-As this recipe is part of the Natural Skincare Series the ingredients are natural and safe.
+As this recipe is part of the Natural Skincare Series, the ingredients are natural and safe.
 While there are many other recipes that recommend using synthetic fragrance and coloring, there are many options available that are 100% natural and will not harm you when absorbed into your skin.
+These are colored with turmeric (yellow) and ratanjot (purple) giving them a subtle color fitting for natural bath products.

 Ingredients / Materials: